 These things are small in number, but the memories they hold for me are quite large.
 While these things are important to me, I probably don’t need to hang on to them either.
 They’re just physical triggers for my memories.
 I would have a hard time parting with them, nonetheless.

 Most everything else I possess, assuming it serves little or no functional purpose in my life, I no longer need.
 I’ve made up my mind to be more aggressive in purging these last remaining and unnecessary things I’m still hauling from place to place.

-I will start by donating most of the many long-since read and some seriously outdated books that line my bookshelves.
+I will start by donating most of the many long-since read and some severely outdated books that line my bookshelves.
 I’ll move on to the clothes I’ll never wear again, the CD’s that have outlived their usefulness, and those few trinkets passed along to me whose meaning and importance died with their original owners.
 I’ll keep going until I get through all of the useless possessions, and then I’ll end, or at least I’ll try to end, by letting go of any remaining emotional baggage I have carried with me through the years.
 It’s time to let go of all of these things.
 It’s time to simplify the remainder of my life.

 Parkinson’s Law says, “Work expands so as to fill the time available for its completion.”
 I believe the corollary to the Law, “Stuff expands to fill the space you have available,” is also true.
 If you don’t believe me, look in your closet, your attic, or your basement and ask yourself just how much stuff you have stored there you still need.

-I’ve taken a hard look at all my stuff and I’ve come to this conclusion: I would rather new life experiences and memories become the “stuff” that expands to fill the time I have left on this earth.
-The accumulation of these experiences, and the memories they create, are the only “things” worth keeping, or passing on.
+I’ve taken a hard look at all my stuff, and I’ve come to this conclusion: I would rather new life experiences and memories become the “stuff” that expands to fill the time I have left on this earth.
+The accumulation of these experiences and the memories they create are the only “things” worth keeping or passing on.